 Facebook Could Face Up To $5 Billion Fine For Privacy Violations

-Facebook expects to pay a fine of up to $5 billion dollars in a settlement with federal regulators.
-The tech giant disclosed that figure in its first quarter 2019 financial results.
+Facebook expects to pay a fine of up to $5 billion in a settlement with federal regulators.
+The tech giant disclosed that figure in its first-quarter 2019 financial results.

-Facebook has been in negotiations with the Federal Trade Commission, following concerns the company violated a 2011 consent decree.
-Back then, company leaders promised to give consumers "clear and prominent notice" when sharing their data with others, and getting "express consent."
+Facebook has been in negotiations with the Federal Trade Commission following concerns that the company violated a 2011 consent decree.
+Back then, company leaders promised to give consumers "clear and prominent notice" when sharing their data with others and to get "express consent."

 But, experts say, Facebook broke its promise.
 Just one example: giving user data to Cambridge Analytica, the political consulting firm that did work for the 2016 Trump campaign.

-Facebook estimates the fine will be in the $3 to $5 billion range and has set aside $3 billion for payment.
-The company statement says, "The matter remains unresolved, and there can be no assurance as to the timing or the terms of any final outcome."
+Facebook estimates the fine will be in the $3 billion to $5 billion range and has set aside $3 billion for payment.
+The company's statement says, "The matter remains unresolved, and there can be no assurance as to the timing or the terms of any final outcome."

 This would not be the largest fine issued by the FTC.
 In 2016 the agency reached settlements with VW totaling up to $14.7 billion.
 Facebook's total revenue for the first quarter stood at more than $15 billion.
 So whatever the final figure, the company has the money to pay for the estimated fine.